groovy-tutorial/groovy-tutorial/book/parts/01_GetStarted/03_Comments.md

 ---
 title:	Comments
 description:	Comments are used to clarify sections of Groovy code.
 Groovy supports two types of comments - single line and multi-line.
 ...

+# Introduction

+Comments are read by the Groovy compiler - they're purely used to help humans follow your code.
+They're really important once your code becomes more complex and your programs larger.
+Key places you'll see/use comments are:

+1. When a complex algorithm is being used
+2. When specific business logic is being implemented
+2. For documenting interfaces that other coders will use
+3. To remind you why you chose one approach over another - really handy when you revisit the code in 6-weeks and say "why did I do it that way?".

 # Single-line comments
 A single-line comment is introduced with two forward slash characters `//`: